idealogica/lavanda/readme.md

 ```php
 public function add($name, $type = 'text', $title = '', array $parms = [])
 ```
-Also you may add some constraints to Eloquent query builder by using method PresentationDescriptor::addQueryBuilder:
+Also you may add some constraints to Eloquent query builder using method PresentationDescriptor::addQueryBuilder:
 ```php
 public function addQueryBuilder(\Closure $queryBuilder)
 ```